SoloChe/Medical_QA_RAG/README.md

 [05/19/2025 update]: Finished the RAG pipeline v2. run `demo.py` for demo.

-[05/19/2025 update]: Finished the evaluation script for the RAG pipeline v2.
+[05/20/2025 update]: Finished the evaluation script for the RAG pipeline v2.
 The current acc. on MedQA is 0.39.

+[05/20/2025 update]: Finished `ranker` to re-rank the retrieved docs.

-[Next]: Working on ranking in retrieval part.
+[Next]: Working on self-correct loop.
 Will add ReAct and tool use in the future.

 ## Agent Pipeline
-1. Retriever Model: FAISS+BioBERT (will add re-ranking)
+1. Retriever Model: FAISS+BioBERT+Ranker
-2. Contextualizer Model: mistralai/Mistral-7B-Instruct-v0.2
+2. Contextualizer: LLM Prompt
-3. Generator Model: mistralai/Mistral-7B-Instruct-v0.2 (optional fine-tuning and PPO alignment available)
+3. Generator Model (LLM): `mistralai/Mistral-7B-Instruct-v0.2` (optional fine-tuning and PPO alignment available)
-4. Fact-Checker Model: all-mpnet-base-v2 (optional)
+4. Fact-Checker Model: (optional)
-5. Summarizer Model: facebook/bart-large-cnn (optional)
+5. Summarizer Model: (optional)

 ## Fine-tuning
 The generator model is fine-tuned using LoRa and PPO for alignment.
 The configuration files for both methods are provided in the `configs` directory.
 The fine-tuning process is performed using the Hugging Face Trainer API (LoRa) and customized training loops (LoRa+PPO) on HPC (Slurm job schedular) with Nvidia-A100@80GB.
 The training scripts are located in the `scripts` directory.
 The fine-tuned models are saved in the `saved_models` directory (not uploaded).